-Some parts of the planet will remain stop from the web and its enormous potential because of a lack of digital literacy skills, low levels of education, and insufficient broadband infrastructure.
+Some parts of the planet will remain stopped from the web and its enormous potential because of a lack of digital literacy skills, low levels of education, and insufficient broadband infrastructure.

 Reasons For the Digital Divide

-Following are the list of most important reason that are main causes of the digital divide.
+Following are the list of most important reason that are the main causes of the digital divide.

 - Lack of access to the network and lack of physical infrastructure, network, software, etc.